Decemberease/Go-Hiking/README.md

 ## Usage

-Note: For Go Cycling to track your current location, you must allow location access in Settings (the app will also ask for permission on the first launch).
+Note: For Go Hiking to track your current location, you must allow location access in Settings (the app will also ask for permission on the first launch).
 The location permissions must be set to "Always Allow" for location updates to occur while the app is not on the screen.

-To use this app, first, start a new cycling route from the Cycle tab.
+To use this app, first, start a new hiking route from the Cycle tab.
 The timer should start incrementing, you can choose to leave your device locked or unlocked.

 While the route is ongoing you will see metrics on the Cycle tab of your current progress as well as your path on the map.